 In 1638 Henry Harvey, lord of Bridgwater Castle, built a house by the River Parrett in Eastover.
 This sat in a narrow strip of land squeezed between the town bridge and the street now called East Quay.
 As he already resided in the imposing manor house he had built in the ruins of the medieval castle, this house was either to home one of his sons, to accommodate guests, or even to rent out as a tenement.
-It probably occupied the site of an older house as medieval towns tended to occupy every inch of space within their limits and several houses were noted as adjoining the bridge.
+It probably occupied the site of an older house or houses, as medieval towns tended to occupy every inch of space within their limits and several houses were noted as adjoining the bridge through the Borough Records.

 Only seven years later this house was threatened with demolition.
 It was during the Wars of the Three Kingdoms (or first English Civil War) and the town was held for King Charles I against the forces of Parliament.
 The garrison of the town, who were busy fortifying the town with deep ditches, great earthworks and substantial forts, wished that the house be pulled down, as they feared that if Eastover was taken by the enemy and light cannon and musketeers were installed on the first floor, then they would have a commanding field of fire across the bridge and the citadel set up on the Cornhill.